ltornyi/recipe-book-react-rag/chat/README.md

 ### Client side

 The client will keep the chat history and it will be the client's responsiblity to reformulate the user's query.
-It will keep an array of messages in local state; for user queries, it will only have the reformulated query:
+It will keep an array of messages in local state; for API purposes, it will have the reformulated query and for UI purposes it will have the original user prompt.

+for the API:

     [
         {role:"user", message:"I want something vegeterian"},
         {role:"assistant", message:"I can recommend the Mushroom Soup, the Chickpea Risotto and the Creamy Spinach"}, {role:"user", message:"Considering the Mushroom Soup, the Chickpea Risotto and the Creamy Spinach, which is the quickest to cook?"}
+    ]

+for the UI:

+    [
+        {role:"user", message:"I want something vegeterian"},
+        {role:"assistant", message:"I can recommend the Mushroom Soup, the Chickpea Risotto and the Creamy Spinach"}, {role:"user", message:"From those, which is the quickest to cook?"}
     ]

 ### APIs